Hōkūleʻa: Navigating Change (2003–2004)

 In 2003, Hōkūleʻa sailed to Nīhoa, the closest of the "leeward," or Northwestern Hawaiian Islands (maps: small and large scale), to set the stage for the 2004 voyage to the furthest, most westerly of them, Kure Atoll.
 Hōkūleʻa's 2004 voyage took the canoe through the area now comprising the Papahānaumokuākea Marine National Monument to promote stewardship and awareness of this area.
 Hōkūleʻa participated in an interagency initiative with this voyage named after it, called "Navigating Change".
 Upon reaching the remote islands, the crew helped remove hundreds of pounds of washed-up fishing nets that threatened Hawaiian monk seals and Hawaiian Green sea turtles and also helped with plant conservation.
 About 1,600 schoolchildren linked to the vessel by daily satellite phone calls.
 Teachers prepared with curriculum guides, video and web resources.
-Navigating Change was supported by US Fish & Wildlife Service, Polynesian Voyaging Society, Bishop Museum, NOAA, Hawai'i Department of Education, Hawai'i Department of Land and Natural Resources, Hawaiʻi Maritime Center, University of Hawaiʻi, The Nature Conservancy, Western Pacific Regional Fishery Management Council, Coastal Zone Management Hawaiʻi, National Fish and Wildlife Foundation, Harold K.L.
+Navigating Change was supported by US Fish & Wildlife Service, Polynesian Voyaging Society, Bishop Museum, National Oceanic and Atmospheric Administration, Hawai'i Department of Education, Hawai'i Department of Land and Natural Resources, Hawaiʻi Maritime Center, University of Hawaiʻi, The Nature Conservancy, Western Pacific Regional Fishery Management Council, Coastal Zone Management Hawaiʻi, National Fish and Wildlife Foundation, Harold K.L.
 Castle Foundation and the Pacific American Foundation.
 Kama Hele escorted the voyage.